CpanelInc/tech-acctinfo/README.md

 You can either download it to your /root/bin folder or you can run it from the command line.
 I created an alias in my .bashrc file.

-alias acctinfo="perl <(curl -s https://raw.githubusercontent.com/cPanelPeter/acctinfo/master/acctinfo)"
+alias acctinfo="perl <&#40;curl -s https://raw.githubusercontent.com/cPanelPeter/acctinfo/master/acctinfo&#40;"

 So you can call it as follows: